-13.6.3.2 AppDynamics Integration
+15.6.4 AppDynamics Integration

-In order to integrate Clustered JMX with the AppDynamics, you need to attach AppDynamics Java agent to the Management Center.
+Clustered JMX interface can be used to integrate Hazelcast Management Center with AppDynamics.
+In order to perform this, you need to attach AppDynamics Java agent to the Management Center.

 For agent installation, you can refer to Install the App Agent for Java page.